github/licensed/docs/commands.md

 ## `notices`

-Outputs license and notice text for all dependencies in each app into a `NOTICE` file in the app's `source_path`.
+Outputs license and notice text for all dependencies in each app into a `NOTICE` file in the app's `cache_path`.
 If an app uses a shared cache path, the file name will contain the app name as well, e.g. `NOTICE.my_app`.

 The `NOTICE` file contents are retrieved from cached records, with the assumption that cached records have already been reviewed in a compliance workflow.